Etihad CEO gives 50-50 chance for Alitalia deal

-ABU DHABI Etihad Airways' talks on investing in struggling Italian carrier Alitalia could swing either way and hinge on terms laid down by the Abu Dhabi-based airline, Etihad's chief executive said on Monday.
+ABU DHABI, March 3 Etihad Airways' talks on investing in struggling Italian carrier Alitalia could swing either way and hinge on terms laid down by the Abu Dhabi-based airline, Etihad's chief executive said on Monday.

 Talks between the airlines intensified last month and sources close to the matter said Etihad might be interested in buying a stake of up to 40 percent in the Italian carrier.